 To understand the best way to create QR codes, you should understand the Sticky architecture.

-Applications are like units of behaviour: they do things.
+Apps are like units of behaviour: they do things.
 In the QR code use case, the application will return the URL that you would like the QR scanner to be redirected to.

 The same architecture is useful for QR codes too.
 Say you want QR codes to redirect to a kid-safe game.
 You have three outlets for these QR codes: a retail store, product packaging and a magazine.
 Understanding the performance of these channels separately is important, yet it's also important there is a single source of truth on what all of the QR codes do.

-One application, many stickers.
+One application, many stickies.

 Creating an application